GovTechSG/seed-primer-documentation/post-onboarding-steps.md

 The objective of this is to ensure the following:

-- Enable Full Disk Access (FDA) for SEED components.
+- Enable Full Disk Access(FDA) for SEED components.
-- Activate Cloudflare WARP for device.
+- Activate Cloudflare WARP on the device.

-By completing the post onboarding steps, you will ensure that SEED functions properly and that Cloudflare WARP is activated on your device, enhancing the security and performance of your device.
+When you complete the post onboarding steps, it ensures that SEED functions properly and that Cloudflare WARP is activated on your device, enhancing the security and performance of your device.